 I’m assuming those who are tent or trailer camping will know what essential camping gear they will be needing.
+Please note: there are no specific camp sites so you should bring your own table and chairs and whatever else you will need to be comfortable……including an umbrella or other shade structure.

 There is no WiFi, but cell service (Verizon) at the camp is excellent.